bretkoppel/bretkoppel.github.com/_posts/2013-08-21-project-euler-problem-1.md

   <span class="chart-data" data-name="" data-series="269,68"/>
 </div>

 Note that the benchmarks aren't comparable between languages as they're running on totally different machine configurations.
 As expected, the second solution is far quicker than the first.
 I'm sure there's a way to improve on it more.
-If you have one, let me know on [Twitter](https://twitter.com/bretkoppel).
+If you have one(or any other comments), let me know on [Twitter](https://twitter.com/bretkoppel).

 <script src="http://code.highcharts.com/highcharts.js"></script>
 <script type="text/javascript">